 - An obvious one…limping

 - Muscle atrophy/loss

 - Behavioral changes such as detachment or uncharacteristic aggression

 - Other vocalizations such as groaning or grunting

-My take away advice is this; as loving pet parents, NOW is this time for us to change the way we come to answer the question; Do you think your dog is in pain?
-In order for us to do this, WE need to actually LEARN how to LISTEN to our dogs more carefully with open-minds and open-hearts.
+My takeaway advice is this; as loving pet parents, NOW is this time for us to change the way we come to answer the question; Do you think your dog is in pain?
+For us to do this, WE need to LEARN how to LISTEN to our dogs more carefully with open minds and open hearts.

 You can find my book, Dogs Don’t Cry, on Amazon.
 Click here to learn more.
-100% of book sales are being donated directly to help senior dogs in rescue who are in need of pain management.
+100% of book sales are being donated directly to help senior dogs in rescue who need pain management.